-CONNECTING THE RETURN AND SUPPLY FLEXIBLE DUCT IN MANUFACTURED OR MODULAR HOUSING APPLICATION on supply and 16" duct collar (equivalent diameter, opening is oval) on the return.
-The SQRPCH102-103 has a 14" duct collar on supply and 18" duct collar (equivalent diameter, opening is oval) on the return.
+CONNECTING THE RETURN AND SUPPLY FLEXIBLE DUCT IN MANUFACTURED OR MODULAR HOUSING APPLICATION

+The return and supply fittings are to be attached at the unit to a suitable square to round duct converter.
+Your distributor has a factory designed square to round converter transition.
+The model #'s of these kits are as follows: Small Chassis 25" SQRPCH101, Medium Chassis 27.5" SQRPCH102, Large and Extra Large Chassis 32.5:" and 36" SQRPCH103 (See Specification Sheets for Dimension details).
+The SQRPCH101 has 14" duct collar on supply and 16" duct collar (equivalent diameter, opening is oval) on the return.
+The SQRPCH102 and SQRPCH103 have 14" duct collar on supply and 18" duct collar (equivalent diameter, opening is oval) on the return.
 The collars are to be slipped into the openings, and the flanges bent around the converter.
 The square to round converter is attached to the flanges of the square duct openings.
 The flexible duct is then clamped on to the collars.
-Once the duct is affixed to the unit, seal the collars and flanges with a proper waterproof sealant (See Figure 4).
+Once the duct is affixed to the unit, seal the collars and flanges with a proper waterproof sealant (See Figure 3).